ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 ## Wabbajack Installation
 If you are updating your existing installation of Atelier, skip to [Updating Atelier](#updating-dungeons--deviousness).

-1. Download the latest version of the Atelier modlist installer (the .wabbajack file) from here: [Click Here](https://drive.google.com/drive/folders/1GYU6gFLmkTzntxv8kqem-7oDlmzE9VLA?usp=sharing)
+1. Run Wabbajack.exe.
-2. Run Wabbajack.exe.
+2. At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.
-3. At the bottom of the window click Install From Disk, then navigate to where you saved the file you downloaded and select that file.
+3. Once it finishes downloading, click the play/right arrow icon on the Atelier card.
-4. Set the Installation Location to `[Install Drive]\Atelier`.
+4. Set the Installation Location to `[install drive]\Atelier`.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
 5. Click the play/right arrow button to begin installation.

 ### With Nexus Premium